borismus/lightning/README.md

 ### Done

+- Migrate all content to new blog.
+- Generate RSS feed.
+  - one for all posts
+  - one for all links

+- Make a new type for talks
+- More compact archive page
 - Does it work well with inotify?
 How about cron?
 - Integrate with dropbox.
 - Fix boris.smus.com to work :)